tdavchev/Modelling-Entailment-with-CNNs/README.md

 ## Convolutional Neural Networks for Sentence Classification
 Code influenced by the paper [Convolutional Neural Networks for Sentence Classification](http://arxiv.org/abs/1408.5882) (EMNLP 2014).
+The base model is based on Yoon Kim's implementation https://github.com/yoonkim/CNN_sentence

 Runs the model on Pang and Lee's movie review dataset (MR in the paper).
 It can also run the model on Stanford Natural Language Inference (SNLI) dataset.